 Everyone wants a beautiful smile.
-One of the signs of a great smile are healthy, white teeth.
+One of the signs of a great smile is healthy, white teeth.
 Many people constantly search for ways to make their teeth whiter.
 However, when it comes to teeth whitening, there are a lot of myths that continue to circulate.
 With that being said, here is a look at some popular teeth whitening myths.

 While there are ingredients in whitening toothpaste that could make your teeth whiter, the chemicals must be in constant contact with your teeth.
 You’ll have to brush your teeth for a substantially long period of time before you see any results.
-Whitening toothpastes can definitely help maintain white teeth, but they have shown to have a minimal impact on whitening teeth.
+Whitening toothpaste can definitely help maintain white teeth, but they have shown to have a minimal impact on whitening teeth.
 They can’t make a drastic change overnight.

 You Can Use Baking Soda

 It’s true – baking soda can remove stains from your teeth.
 However, baking soda can also damage your tooth enamel.
 Research has shown that baking soda can impact the bacteria in your mouth, which could cause plaque to build up.
 So, we wouldn’t recommend using this method often.

 Crowns Can Whiten In A Similar Manner To Teeth Whitening Procedures

 Getting a crown can make that tooth appear whiter, but your dentist will usually try to match the color of your crown to your existing teeth.
 So, we would recommend whitening before getting a crown or filling to ensure that it matches your already-white teeth.

 Strawberries contain the necessary acid to help get rid of plaque that causes your teeth to become discolored.
 However, strawberries do not have the necessary bleaching ingredient to change the color of teeth.
 You should also be aware that consuming too much acid from strawberries and other fruits may damage tooth enamel.